-08 Jan Psy-Trance Wizard Delves into Rituals & Tips on Music Production
+08 Jan Psy-Trance Wizard Delves Into Rituals & Advice on Music Production

 With guidance from veteran psy-trance producer Interconnekted, we delve into the essence of the psy-trance ritual.
 Interconnekted AKA Gilly, also offers music production tips for budding producers out there.

 Psychedelic trance (or psy-trance) can be considered the most welcoming of fringe subcultures.
 Gilly can confirm, having been in the scene for the last two decades.

 He went to India in 1998 where he showed up on a Goa beach, in what seemed like a different world.
 His psy-oriented travels brought him to Australian bush parties and a stint in Thailand before returning to Malta to open a studio.

 “Psy-trance is a ritual, a gathering of beings on a dance floor celebrating the dance of life, out in nature, often involving the use of psychedelics”.

 Clarifying about the requirement of taking psychedelics and still being able to enjoy psy-trance, “once you’ve gone through the ritual, psychedelics are not a requirement.
 In the end, music is the language of the soul”.